EBV-positive mucocutaneous ulcer

 This section has been translated automatically.

-Favourable; apart from the need for treatment of the underlying disease, the ulcers should be conservatively treated locally.
+Favorable; apart from the need for treatment of the underlying disease, the ulcers should be treated conservatively with local therapy.
+There is a strong tendency towards spontaneous healing.

 Literature